 Westbury has quite a significant conservation area with some very attractive historic buildings within it.
-The Grade I listed All Saints Church sits at the centre of the Westbury conservation area; you can see the boundaries of the area by clicking on this map (insert link).
+The Grade I listed All Saints Church sits at the centre of the Westbury conservation area.

 What is a conservation area?

 A conservation area is described in the Planning (Listed Buildings and Conservation Areas) Act 1990 as “an area of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance”.